 Wait!
 Before you do anything.
 You want to figure out how to get traffic to your website without spending way too much, right?
 It starts with a budget.

-This isn’t just a broad marketing budget.
+This isn’t just a broad online marketing budget.
 This is a well-thought-out and itemized budget.
 It includes an allotment for the various types of expenses that go into driving traffic.

 Without a budget, it’s hard to know if what you’re doing is working.
 It’s tempting to just keep spending on something and getting the same bad results.
 You think you’re just almost there.
 You don’t want to change course now.